transcending1/Review/admin/subpage/modules/module_doc/Mini-Batch K-Means Clustering.md

 ### 7.n_init
-+ Description

-Number of random initializations that are tried.
-In contrast to KMeans, the algorithm is only run once, using the best of the ``n_init`` initializations as measured by inertia.
+'Number of random initializations that are tried.\n        In contrast to KMeans, the algorithm is only run once,\n        using the best of the ``n_init`` initializations as measured by inertia.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |